-Building a banquette was the solution to bring in lots of seating space to my sister's dining room without overcrowding it with chairs!
+Building a banquette was the solution to adding lots of seating to my sister's dining room without overcrowding it with chairs!

-If you're new here, let me give you a little update on this project.
+If you're new here, let me give you a quick update on this project.
 My sister's dining room (picture below) was getting a makeover.
-After emptying it and getting rid of the texture on the walls and ceiling, the first big project was to add a banquette bench all along that right wall.
+After emptying it and removing the texture from the walls and ceiling, the first big project was to add a banquette bench along that right wall.

 You can read about the plans we had for this dining room in my previous post right HERE.